 Mr. Muñiz, a nominee for Director of the Company, serves as a non-executive director of Gatos Silver, Inc. ("Gatos").
 On March 18, 2022, Gatos announced a delay in the filing of its annual report on Form 10-K for the year ended December 31, 2021, and the CEO and CFO certificates relating to the annual filings beyond the prescribed deadline.
 On May 13, 2022, August 5, 2022 and November 11, 2022, Gatos announced a delay in the filing of its interim financial filings on Form 10-Q and the CEO and CFO certificates relating to the quarterly filings beyond the prescribed deadlines, for the quarterly periods ended March 31, 2022, June 30, 2022, and September 30, 2022, respectively.
 Gatos applied to the applicable Canadian securities regulatory authorities for a management cease trade order which was granted on April 1, 2022, and subsequently further management cease trade orders were granted on April 12, 2022 and July 7, 2022.
+All of the filing defaults were remedied and all of the foregoing management cease trade orders were allowed to lapse/expire as of June 29, 2023.

-Refer to the Section titled "Information Concerning the Board of Directors, Director Nominees, and Executive Officers" beginning on page 27 of this Circular for further information regarding the above Directors and Director nominees.
+Refer to the Section titled "Information Concerning the Board of Directors, Director Nominees, and Executive Officers" beginning on page 12 of this Circular for further information regarding the above Directors and Director nominees.